 The G8 and G9 are grease-lubricated.
 These hubs require periodic cleaning and relubrication.
 Cleaning and relubricating these hubs when new is a good idea, even though it voids the warranty, because factory lubrication often doesn't stand up to bad weather conditions.
 The coaster-brake version of the G8 probably requires two different kinds of grease, like earlier SRAM coaster-brake hubs.
 The freewheeling and disc-brake versions can be lubricated with Phil Wood oil for the gears and boat-trailer grease in the bearings for the least drag consistent with good resistance to contamination.
+Unlike with the i-Motion 9, the disc-brake mounting holes do not extend all the way through to the inside of the hub, but you could drill one through (with the hub disassembled so you can clean out metal chips) to use it as a lubrication port.
+Mark which one you drilled.
 See the information on lubrication in the main article about internal-gear hubs on this site.

 A wheel with the G8 or G9 should be built cross 2 or cross 1, due to the large spoke hole circle diameter.
 Lower cross numbers require a more careful calculation of spoke length.

 Axle nuts and anti-rotation washers are the same as for the i-Motion 9 and different from those of other SRAM internal-gear hubs.
 As the G8 and G9 are rotary-shifting hubs, different anti-rotation washers are needed depending on the angle of dropout slots.
-The SRAM online user's manual for the i-Motion 9 hub in English and in several other European languages, linked here, shows which anti-rotation washers work with which dropouts.
+The SRAM 2015 spare parts catalog, page 18, shows which anti-rotation washers work with which dropouts.
 Shimano Nexus anti-rotation washers can be made to fit with some filing.

 The axle flats for the anti-rotation washers are aligned vertically when the cable attachment faces forward.
 Except with vertical dropouts, the washers do not, then, hold the axle flats parallel with the dropout slots, and so an older bicycle with narrow slots will need to have them widened.
 File the underside of each slot only, so as not to misalign the wheel.
 The overlocknut distance of this hub is 135 mm, and so many bicycles need to have the frame respaced -- possible, though, only with steel frames.
 It appears possible to get the overlocknut distance of the disc-brake version down to 130 mm or less by leaving out the brake disc and its locknut.